web3/web3.js/docs/docs/guides/getting_started/introduction.md

 - **Web3 Errors:** Web3 Errors has error codes and common error classes that are used by other Web3 packages.

 - **Web3 RPC Methods:** This is for advanced uses for building more lightweight applications.
 It has functions for making RPC requests to Ethereum using a given provider.

+## Advantages over other libraries

+- **Extensive Documentation and Community**: Being one of the earliest Ethereum libraries, Web3.js benefits from extensive documentation and a large, active community.
+Web3.js is widely adopted and has been thoroughly tested in various production environments and is compatible with a broad range of other tools and services in the Ethereum ecosystem.

+- **Modular Design**: Web3.js is designed to be modular, meaning it allows developers to use specific packages according to their needs.
+This may lead to smaller bundle sizes and faster load times for web applications.

+- **Active Development and Support**: Web3.js sees regular updates and active development.
+This support is crucial for developers needing assurance that the library they're using will keep pace with the evolving Ethereum landscape.